Sefa-Keles/Project2-QuizApp-With-API/README.md

 * Do option buttons show one after the other when a category is clicked?

+* Is the loading animation loaded before the data arrives and is it removed after the data arrives?

 * Is the Question navigation working correctly, showing which question of the quiz you are in?

 * When a choice is made from the question's options, does it match the correct answer?